 From cool bleached wood to pops of color from perfectly balanced fabrics, the Croft House collection does a lot of things right.
 This fall, Croft House has a ton of lust-worthy, of-the-moment pieces.
-From dining sets, to consoles, beds, and bookcases, the collection takes our yearning for an endless summer and transitions us perfectly into a cool fall season, with pieces that are giving us a reason to continue the California sun, straight into shorter days and fall color.
-We talked with founders Riley Rea and Alex Segal about their new collection, the story behind their design choices, and look ahead to 2020.
+From dining sets to consoles, beds, and bookcases, the collection takes our yearning for endless summer and transitions us perfectly into a cool fall season, with pieces that are giving us a reason to continue the California sun, straight into shorter days and fall color.
+We talked with founders Riley Rea and Alex Segal about their new collection, the story behind their design choices, and the look ahead to 2020.

 Croft House has such an amazing collection this fall!
 How have you grown your collection from your humble beginnings and what was your unique design approach?

 We tend to let details and features of design come to us first, and then try to find the canvas or vehicle that is best going to emphasize those features.
 This allows us to really play with the presentation of whatever it is we’re trying to translate – and prevents us from trying to force design into specific places.
-Though our team has a background in aesthetic and design, we don’t have our foundational roots in furniture design.
-We feel like this actually gives us a unique perspective and allows us to take a view on design that is unencumbered by tradition.
+Though our team has a background in aesthetics and design, we don’t have our foundational roots in furniture design.
+We feel like this actually gives us a unique perspective and allows us to take a view on a design that is unencumbered by tradition.
 It allows us the freedom to follow our aesthetic fully.

 What a great strategy!
 What are some of your favorite combinations of pieces?